Affordable Colleges

 This university ranked #7 in U.S. News and World Report, making it a safe place to trust with your higher education.
 You can find their campus in Gainesville, Florida, in the northern part of the state.

 The tuition to attend the University of Florida is $6380 per year.
-If you get financial aid, you could be paying very little for your education.
+You could pay very little for your education if you get financial aid.

 6. University of North Carolina

-Their tuition is around $7000 per year, way below the national average.
+Their tuition is around $ 7,000 annually, way below the national average.

 7. Truman State University

-Nestled in the small town of Kirksville, Missouri, this university tops lists as the #1 public school in the midwest.
-This attests to their ability to offer their students a great college experience and education despite their small size.
+Nestled in Kirksville, Missouri, this university tops lists as the #1 public school in the midwest.
+Despite their small size, this attests to their ability to offer their students a great college experience and education.

-Their yearly tuition is $7796, and 99% of their students get financial aid to help pay for a large portion of this.
+Their yearly tuition is $7796, and 99% of their students get financial aid to help pay for a large portion.

 8. Louisiana Tech University

-Located in Ruston, Louisiana, this university offers degrees at the cost of $3595 tuition.
+Located in Ruston, Louisiana, this university offers degrees at $3595 in tuition.

 Louisiana Tech University consists of five different colleges.
-They have the college of business, college of applied and natural sciences, the college of education, the college of engineering and science, and the college of liberal arts.
+They have the College of Business, the college of Applied and Natural Sciences, the College of Education, the College of Engineering and Science, and the College of liberal arts.

 Each of these colleges offers varying degrees to fit anyone’s career goals.

 89% of their accepted students get financial aid to help pay for expenses.
-So, you can expect to pay less than the total amount of tuition to attend college here
+You can expect to pay less than the total tuition to attend college here.

 9. University of Georgia

-This university has a slightly higher tuition fee of around $12,000 per year, but it is still a great choice for an affordable college.
+This university has a slightly higher tuition fee of around $12,000 per year, but it is still an excellent choice for an affordable college.

-*All costs are considered in-state tuition prices only and do not include room and board or any other fees.
+*All costs are considered in-state tuition only and do not include room and board or other fees.

 Conclusion